Skip to content

 • Make changes to the source code in the optics_framework/ directory.

-Adhere to the project’s coding standards: Use Black for linting and formatting:
+Adhere to the project’s coding standards: Use Ruff for linting and formatting:

 Documentation Changes